eclipse-tractusx/tractus-x-umbrella/iatp-mock/README.md

 | mock-util-service | http://mock-util-service:8080/{did-name}          | docker compose (miw net) |
 | mock-util-service | localhost:8888/*                                  | host machine             |

-Use the service to either simulate the central IAM or just to got some logging api
+Use the service to either simulate the IATP Service or just to got some logging api